EfogDev/Spaces-Checker/README.md

-Spaces-Checker
-Checks for new events on Spaces.ru.
+Spaces-Checker - checks for new events on Spaces.ru.

 Installing: